software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 26
 >
 > The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
-The team member should be _someone else as the one who gave it previously_.
-This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the user's perspective.
+The Scrum Master should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the user's perspective.
 If possible, demonstrate the features in the production environment.
 >
 > As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.